sensu/sensu-docs/content/sensu-go/5.16/api/silenced.md

 #### EXAMPLE {#silencedchecks-get-example}

-In the following example, querying the `silenced/checks/:check` API returns a JSON array that contains the requested [silences][1] for the given check (in this example, for the `check-cpu` check).
+In the following example, querying the `silenced/checks/:check` API endpoint returns a JSON array that contains the requested [silences][1] for the given check (in this example, for the `check-cpu` check).

 {{< highlight shell >}}
 curl -H "Authorization: Bearer $SENSU_TOKEN" \